-The City of Gresham allocates CDBG and HOME funds through a competitive process, with review and input provided by the Community Development and Housing Subcommittee, a 10-person citizen advisory group, along with scoring and review by a technical Advisory Group.
-Distributions are made in the following prioritized categories: public improvements, housing development/rehabilitation, economic development, and public services.
+The City of Gresham allocates CDBG and HOME funds through a competitive process, with review and input provided by the Community Development and Housing Subcommittee, a 10-person citizen advisory group, along with scoring and review by a Technical Advisory Group.
+Distributions are made in the following prioritized categories: housing development/rehabilitation, economic development, public improvements, and public services.
 Further, the City gives priority to projects that promote investment in low-income neighborhoods; leverage additional revenue to stimulate private development; achieve multiple affordable housing or other CDBG priorities; work toward revitalization of the Rockwood Town Center; and, help promote redevelopment of Downtown.

-Although there have been nominal increases in funding the last few years, the primary barrier is increasing demands for projects and services.
+Although there have been nominal increases in funding the past few years, with 2019-2020 a nominal decrease, the primary barrier remains increasing demands for projects and services.
 It is challenging, if not impossible, to make significant changes in the face of changing economies and decreasing levels of public support (federal, state and local) for badly needed projects in all categories.